 There’s another great anecdote about Ernest Hemingway, who was with the Allied army when they liberated Paris – and Hemingway went PERSONALLY to “liberate” Shakespeare & Co.

-That was one of the best things about this volume (which I tore through at the speed of light last year): getting to know her unselfconscious in-the-moment voice, the voice one uses when writing a letter (as opposed to something more planned-out).
+That was one of the best things about the volume: getting to know her unselfconscious in-the-moment voice, the voice one uses when dashing off a letter (as opposed to something more official or formal).
 I always knew that Beach was a homey regular kind of person, not an obvious intellectual, but more of a can-do fix-it “I’ve got a barn, let’s do a show” kind of person.
-She was part of a family of daughters, and all of them were strong autonomous interesting women (they obviously had been raised well – none of them seemed to have a sense that there was anything they couldn’t do, being women) … and Sylvia Beach, who loved books (obviously) had a dream of opening a bookshop.
+She was part of a family of daughters, and all of them were strong autonomous interesting women.
+None of them seemed to have a sense that there was anything they couldn’t do, being women.
+Sylvia Beach, who loved books, had a dream of opening a bookshop.
 That’s all.
-She didn’t have a dream of attaching herself to a writer, or publishing books, or anything like that.
-She wanted a gathering-place for book lovers.
+She didn’t have a dream of attaching herself to a writer, or publishing books, or being a writer herself.
+She wanted to create a gathering-place for book lovers.
 She happened to be in the right place at the right time, AND she was a canny businesswoman who knew how to make important connections (and, judging from her correspondence, KEEP those connections).
 She was, to use a well-trod phrase, a “people person”.
-She was also not embarrassed to ask for things.
+She was not embarrassed to ask for things.
 She often needed help, either financial or otherwise, and she, like all talented people of business, knew who to go to to get things done, and knew to ask at the right time.
-The publication of Ulysses obviously put her on the map (for better or worse), and she had an awareness of that at the time, writing to her sister, “Ulysses is going to make my place famous.”

-She’s one of those people who intersected with everyone, and, as I got to know her chatty friendly voice, full of misspellings and multiple exclamation marks, I fell in love with her.
-She was so enthusiastic, such a champion.
-Let the artists do their work, let them be eccentric and strange … she was there to usher them into the limelight where they belonged.
-Sylvia Beach was a lesbian, and had a lifelong relationship with Adrienne Monnier, a French book-store owner.
-They were business partners and life partners.
-This is so much just a fact of Beach’s life that it is barely mentioned in the book, and the acceptance of it is one of those things that makes you realize that life on the ground is often very different from up in the stratosphere where ideologues argue things out on an abstract level.
-There is no sense at all that Beach had to hide her sexual orientation.
+The relationship was so much just a fact of Beach’s life that it is barely mentioned in her letters, and the acceptance of it (by her friends, family, and colleagues) is one of those things that makes you realize that life on the ground is often very different from how it is up in the stratosphere where ideologues argue things out on an abstract level.
+There is no feeling at all that Beach had to hide her sexual orientation.
+None whatsoever.
 She lived with Adrienne Monnier for decades.
-They were partners.
-When Monnier passed away, people from all over the world sent Beach consolation letters.
-Beach was now a widow, regardless of the “legality” of their relationship.
-It’s a beautiful example of the individual doing what the individual wants to do, regardless of the prejudice that exists in limited little minds.
-This is still the case today.
-Beach goes about her life with very little fanfare, which is ironic considering how famous (and infamous) she became for publishing a “dirty book”.
+When Monnier committed suicide, people from all over the world sent Beach consolation letters.
+Beach was now a widow, regardless of the “legality” of her relationship.

 Here is a review of the letters.
 This is all well-trod ground for me, having read many biographies of Joyce (and other literary giants of the day), where she plays a prominent role.
 But there’s something about reading someone’s letters … the un-cleaned-up un-edited thought process and syntax revealed.
 Relationships made clear, without an editorial voice inserting itself.
 For example: